 One of the best ways to eat a healthier diet is to eat more fruits and vegetables.
 And one of the worst things about buying fresh fruits and vegetables is watching them go bad in your produce drawer and throwing them away (find out 10 tips to reduce food waste).
-No one wants to throw their food—and money–in the garbage.
+No one wants to throw their food-and money-in the garbage.
 One way to help ensure you're eating your produce is to make a plan.
 Having a few meals and snacks planned out means you're more likely to eat up.
-Another key is to make sure you're storing your fruis and vegetables the right way to keep them fresh.
+Another key is to make sure you're storing your fruits and vegetables the right way to keep them fresh.
 The fridge isn't always the answer.

 Pictured recipe: Smashed Cucumber Salad with Lemon & Cumin

 Everyone I know keeps their cucumbers in the fridge and finds this very hard to believe, but cold temps actually damage cucumbers.
 The best temperature for cucumbers is actually between 50-55 degrees F according to plant scientists at UC Davis, so warmer than your fridge but a little cooler than room temp.
-Cucumbers are sensitive to cold and the refridgerator may accelerate decay and cause parts of the cucumber to become watery.
+Cucumbers are sensitive to cold and the refrigerator may accelerate decay and cause parts of the cucumber to become watery.

-Keep them on your counter, but it's worth nothing that cucumbers are also very sensitive to ethylene gas, a natural gas that some fruits emit.
+Keep them on your counter, but it's worth noting that cucumbers are also very sensitive to ethylene gas, a natural gas that some fruits emit.
 Store them separate from ripe bananas or melons to help keep them fresh for as long as possible.